-Frequently Asked Questions
+Frequently Asked Questions About Texting

 |Do I need consent to reach out to everyone?||Yes.
 Call-Em-All will not allow you to send political or telemarketing (e.g., promotional) messages and you must have consent from all of your message recipients.
 Consent varies depending upon the type of messages you are sending.
 Here is an article that elaborates more on the consent required for sending text messages.|

 |How does it work?|| Simply add contacts or upload a file and select either ‘text only’ or ‘voice & text’ as the message type in Step 1 of creating a broadcast.
 We will scan your contact list and immediately report back to you which contacts are textable (cell phones) and which are not (landlines).
 Then, our system will automatically send a text to the textable numbers.

 If you selected the ‘voice & text’ combo, we’ll also allow you to record a voice message to be sent to the landlines in your list.
 By default, phone numbers will only receive one form of the message.
 However, you do have the option to send wireless phone numbers both the text message and voice call.

 |What determines whether or not a number is “textable”?||A number is considered to be textable if it is a cell phone number that has not opted out.|

 |How do we know which numbers are cell phones?||We work with our carrier to determine which of your phone numbers are cell phones and which are landlines.|

 |Where can I see my textable numbers?|| Within your contacts.
-Landlines will be identified by a grey ‘TXT’ symbol that indicates that they are not able to receive text messages and numbers that have opted out will be identified by a red ‘TXT’ symbol.
+Landlines will be identified by a grey text box symbol with a line through it that indicates that they are not able to receive text messages or that the number has opted out.

 |Can people opt-out of receiving texts?|| Absolutely.
 Contacts can respond to your toll-free number with STOP, UNSUBSCRIBE, END, or CANCEL to no longer receive messages from your account.
 You can read more about opt-outs here.

 Please note: opting out of text messages will also opt the contact out of receiving calls from your account.

 |If someone accidentally opts out, can they begin receiving texts again?||Yes, contacts can send the word ‘UNSTOP’ to your toll-free number to “opt-in” to receiving text messages again.|

 |What happens if someone tries to call my toll-free text number?|| If you’ve been assigned a toll-free text number from Call-Em-All, a message will play for anyone who calls the number explaining that the number is for text messages only.

 If we’ve text enabled a toll-free number that you own, the number will operate normally just as it would if anyone were to call your toll-free number.

 |Can we determine who gets texts and who gets a call?||Our system is programmed to send a text to all cell phone numbers provided if you choose “text only” or “voice and text” as your message type.
 If you have contacts in your account with cell phones who don’t want to receive a text, we suggest creating a ‘voice only’ group within your contacts.
 When sending messages to this group, you’ll want to select ‘voice only’ as the message type.
 You’ll do the same for numbers that express a preference for texts.|

 |Can I have more than one toll-free text number?||Yes, you are able to have several toll-free text numbers if you need them.
 However, in most cases, having one number per account will be sufficient.|

 |Am I required to use a toll-free number or can I send texts from my local, landline number?||We are happy to assist you in text enabling your local, landline number (also called a long code).
 Keep in mind, however, that local number texting is designed for small-batch and 1 to 1 (person to person) messaging.
 Due to this distinction, United States phone carriers restrict and monitor messages sent over local numbers.
 View this article to learn more about local, number texting and its limitations.|